Chart of Accounts Definition

 Other Expenses | 80000 - 89999 |

-As you can see from the two examples, the number system is different.
+As you can see from the two accounting numbering examples, the system is different.
 Xero uses smaller numbers than QuickBooks.
 Sage uses a different numbering system starting from 0010 and ending 9999.
-Don’t worry about the system you use as you will soon get used to the account codes and where to add them.
+Don’t worry about the system you use, as you will soon get used to the account codes and where to add them.

 Chart of Accounts Example

-Our example uses the numbering system from XERO.
-It is a simple set but will give an idea of how they are formatted.
-It is split between bank, income, direct costs, expenses, assets, liabilities and equity.
+Our sample chart of accounts uses the numbering system fromĀ Xero.
+It is a simple set but will show how they are formatted.
+It is split between bank, income, direct costs, expenses, assets, liabilities andĀ equity.

 Download the above list in PDF format.